cerberustesting/cerberus-core/images/cerberus-as-glassfish/README.md

 ## Prerequisites

-This image needs to be linked to a Cerberus database image, e.g., `cerberus-db-mysql`.
+From the [1.1.9](https://github.com/cerberustesting/cerberus-docker/blob/master/images/cerberus-as-glassfish/1.1.9/Dockerfile) version, the `cerberus-as-glassfish` is only compatible with the [MySQL](http://www.mysql.com/) dialect, so only usable by linking to the [`cerberus-db-mysql`](https://github.com/cerberustesting/cerberus-docker/tree/master/images/cerberus-db-mysql) Cerberus database image.

-See the `DATABASE_*` environment variables on the Dockerfile for more information.
+See the `DATABASE_*` environment variables bellow for more details.

 ## How to run this image